RichardVickerstaff/rake-n-bake/README.md

 Contributing
 ------------
   1. Make a fork
+  2. Make your changes!
+    a.
+Namespace new tasks under `:bake`
+    b.
+Namespace new helpers under `RakeNBake`
-  2. Make and push your changes to your fork
+  3. Push your changes to your fork
-  3. Create a Pull Reques
+  4. Create a Pull Request